 Google also offers another great way for students to collaborate with one another: Hangouts.
 This app facilitates group voice/video calls meaning group work can continue even when all members are at home.

 Students and teachers can interact in a virtual world; teachers can provide guidance and feedback within apps rather than carting stacks of books home (sounds good right?).
 I use Google classroom for all my home learning.
 It allows students to ask for advice when they are doing work rather than having to wait until they next see you.
-It might mean you can utilise dead time (e.g. in the grocery store queue) to give immediate guidance.
+It might mean you can utilize dead time (e.g. in the grocery store queue) to give immediate guidance.

 The reason that Google apps are the ones primarily mentioned in this post is that they are compatible with almost any device and include everything from Google Search, Images, Maps, and YouTube.
 They make their products for everyone to use, so they’re both simple to use and vastly compatible with everyone’s technology when you have a whole class of children or more this is of course essential!